EliasDAraneta/CS3-Project-Portfolio/docs/group-01-lithium/worksheet-1.md

 ### 1. What problems or difficulties did you observe?

-> Slow appointment scheduling
+> -Slow appointment scheduling
-> Back-and-forth communication
+> -Back-and-forth communication
-> Limited visibility of available time slots
+> -Limited visibility of available time slots
-> Difficulty tracking appointments
+> -Difficulty tracking appointments

 <br>

 ### 2. Which part of the process could be improved or automated?

-> Appointment Request & Scheduling
+> -Appointment Request & Scheduling
-> Appointment Management
+> -Appointment Management
-> Appointment Records & Tracking
+> -Appointment Records & Tracking

 <br>